-Interesting use of different headlines on the Daily Mail today to solve the problem of how to optimise for the high-volume search term "Pippa Middleton's arse".
+It is very interesting to see the usage of various headlines on the Daily Mail today just to solve the problem of how to optimize for the high-volume search term “Pippa Middleton’s bum”.

 And here’s how it looks when you get to the Mail.

-Cheeky, one might say.
-They haven't gone as far as optimising for Pippa's underwear yet (and they need to do a bit more as the caption on the last picture says "write caption here").
+I will say that this is Cheeky.
+Note that they haven’t gone as far as optimizing the search for Pippa’s underwear yet, which they need to do more of that as the caption on their last picture says “write caption here”.